fsantanna/pingus/ceu/README.md

 ```

 <!--
-Contrasting the two implementation,
+Contrasting the two implementations, we can highlight the advantages of Céu as
-we can highlight:
+follows:

 - All states implicitly encoded as a sequence of statements separated by
   `await` statements.